 Golden Monkey Treks: Rwanda offers golden monkey treks from the same location as the gorilla treks.
 In Uganda, you can trek for golden monkeys in Mgahinga Gorilla National Park, where there is also one habituated gorilla family.
-The permit cost in both countries is $100 per person in 2021 and is a very common add-on after a gorilla trekking experience.
+At the time of writing, the permit cost in both countries is $100 per person and is a very common add-on after a gorilla trekking experience.
 Clients typically love this activity, as the golden monkeys tend to get a little closer and are often more playful than the gorillas.

 Unique Trekking Opportunity: A unique option in Uganda is to combing two different trekking regions or for those who are really adventurous trekking between Nkuringo and Buhoma – a walk that will take about six hours, but is a very interesting experience.
 Craig has done this trek in the opposite direction (although recommends starting in Nkuringo) and said it was a beautiful walk through thick lush forest.

 Bwindi has four trekking locations, home to several different gorilla families.
 Each family can be visited by eight tourists per day at the time of writing.
 Although subject to change, current family counts include: